Ways to Preserve Apples: How to Store, Freeze, Dry, and Can

 Freezing Applesauce

-Let the applesauce cool, and pack in freezer bags or freezer-safe containers.
-Leave about 1-inch headspace to allow for expansion, and freeze.
+Let the applesauce cool, and pack it in freezer bags or freezer-safe containers.
+Leave about 1 inch of headspace to allow for expansion, and then freeze.
 Thaw in the refrigerator overnight and enjoy.
 Applesauce can be stored in the freezer for 8 to 10 months.

 Drying Apples